PatrykSitko/node-system-path-db-es6/README.md

     databaseName.stopMonitoring();

+#### Updating the structure of an instanced object:

-If you want to update the structure without monitoring it, you have to call the update function for that instance.
+If you want to update the structure without the use of the monitor function.
+You have to call the update function for the targeted instance.

     databaseName.update();